 By signing the agreement, the defendant is promising to adhere to these conditions, and failure to do so can result in the court issuing a warrant for their arrest.

 If you or a loved one has been arrested in California, it is crucial to secure skilled legal representation as soon as possible.
-With over 30 years of experience in criminal defense, Attorney Robert M. Helfend of the Helfend Law Group is rated by SuperLawyers and is a member of the National Trial Lawyers Top 100.
+With more than 40 years of experience in criminal defense, Attorney Robert M. Helfend of the Helfend Law Group is rated by SuperLawyers and is a member of the National Trial Lawyers Top 100.

 The Helfend Law Group is available 24/7 to provide legal assistance and help you understand your options for securing your release from jail, whether through an own recognizance release, posting bail, or other means.